 We are generally required to distribute to our shareholders at least 90% of our REIT taxable income (determined without regard to the deduction for dividends paid and excluding any net capital gains) each year for us to qualify as a REIT under the Code, which requirement we currently intend to satisfy.
 To the extent we satisfy the 90% distribution requirement but distribute less than 100% of our REIT taxable income, we will be subject to federal corporate income tax on our undistributed taxable income.
 We have not established a minimum distribution payment level, and our ability to make distributions to our shareholders may be adversely affected by the risk factors described in this Form 10-K. Subject to satisfying the requirements for REIT qualification, we intend over time to make regular distributions to our shareholders.
-Our Board of Trustees makes determinations regarding distributions based upon, among other factors, our historical and projected results of operations, financial condition, cash flows and liquidity, satisfaction of the requirements for REIT qualification and other tax considerations, capital expenditure and other expense obligations, debt covenants, contractual prohibitions or other limitations and applicable law and such other matters as our Board of Trustees may deem relevant from time to time.
+Our Board of Trustees has the sole discretion to determine the timing, form and and liquidity, satisfaction of the requirements for REIT qualification and other tax considerations, capital expenditure and other expense obligations, contractual prohibitions or other limitations and applicable law and such other matters as our Board of Trustees may deem relevant from time to time.
 Among the factors that could impair our ability to make distributions to our shareholders are:

-- our inability to realize attractive returns on our investments; - unanticipated expenses that reduce our cash flow or non-cash earnings; - · decreases in the value of the underlying assets; and - the fact that anticipated operating expense levels may not prove accurate, as actual results may vary from estimates.
+- our inability to realize attractive returns on our investments; - unanticipated expenses that reduce our cash flow or non-cash earnings; - decreases in the value of the underlying assets; and - the fact that anticipated operating expense levels may not prove accurate, as actual results may vary from estimates.